Ma Rainey: Recording career

 In 1930, Rainey released her hit single "Black Eye Blues," which recounted the fictional story of Miss Nancy, a woman who was brutalized by her husband's violence and infidelity.
-Rainey was well known for defying heteronormativity helping to create spaces where different sexual identities could openly be themselves.

-In 1935, Rainey returned to her home town, Columbus, Georgia, and became the proprietress of three theaters, the Liberty in Columbus, and the Lyric and the Airdrome in Rome, Georgia, until her death.
+In 1935, Rainey returned to her hometown, Columbus, Georgia, and became the proprietress of three theaters, the Liberty in Columbus, and the Lyric and the Airdrome in Rome, Georgia, until her death.
 She died of a heart attack in 1939.

 Legacy and honors

 Ma Rainey created what is now known as "classic blues" while also portraying black life like never before.
 As a musical innovator she built on the minstrelsy and vaudeville performative traditions with comedic timing and a hybrid of American blues traditions she encountered in her vast tours across the country.
 She helped to pioneer a genre that appealed to North and South, rural and urban audiences.

-Her signature low and gravelly voice sung with Rainey's gusto and authoritative style inspired imitators from Louis Armstrong, Janis Joplin and Bonnie Raitt among others.
+Her signature low and gravelly voice, delivered in a style associated with Rainey's gusto and authoritative style, inspired imitators from Louis Armstrong, Janis Joplin and Bonnie Raitt among others.

 In her lyrics, Rainey portrayed the black female experience like few others of the time reflecting a wide range of emotions and experiences.
 In her 1999 book Blues Legacies and Black Feminism, Angela Davis wrote that Rainey's songs are full of women who "explicitly celebrate their right to conduct themselves as expansively and even as undesirably as men".
 In her songs, she and other black women sleep around for revenge, drink and party all night and generally live lives that "transgressed these ideas of white middle class female respectability".
 The portrayals of black female sexuality, including those bucking heteronormative standards, fought ideas of what a woman should be and inspired Alice Walker in developing her characters for The Color Purple.
 Bragging about sexual escapades was popular in men's songs at the time but her use of these themes in her works established her as both fiercely independent and fearless and many have drawn connections between her use of these themes and their modern use in Hip-Hop.